Deletion-contraction triangles for Hausel-Proudfoot varieties: Perverse Leray filtrations

 Let $q_{\res}^\circ$ be the restriction of $q_{\res}$ to the complement of the coordinate hyperplanes.
 One summand of $q_{\res *}\Q$ is therefore $\bigoplus_j IC (R^j q_{\res*}^\circ \Q)$.
 Of these, the summands with $j \le k$ contribute to the $k$'th step of the perverse Leray filtration.

-The family $q_{\res}$ is similar to the relative compactified Jacobian for the versal family of a nodal curve with dual graph $\Gamma$.
 Comparing Proposition \ref{prop:monodromycomp} to \cite[Eq.
-3.7]{MSV}, we see that the local systems $R^j q^\circ_{\res*} \Q$ considered here are the same as what are called $\bigwedge^i R^1 \pi_* \Q|_{B_{reg}}$ in \cite{MSV}.
+3.7]{MSV}, we see that the local systems $R^j q^\circ_{\res*} \Q$ considered here are isomorphic to those called $\bigwedge^j R^1 \pi_* \Q|_{B_{reg}}$ in \cite{MSV}.
+(See Remark \ref{rem: microlocal} for some further discussion about the similarities and differences between $q_{\res}$ and the relative compactified Jacobian for the versal family of a nodal curve with dual graph $\Gamma$.)

 In general, there is a formula \cite{CKS} for the stalks of the intermediate extension of a local system across a normal crossing divisor. \cite{MSV} explicitly computed in the case of the local system at hand; the result \cite[Lem.
 3.6]{MSV} was that $IC(R^j q^\circ_{\res*} \Q)_0$ is computed by the complex we have here called $\CKS^{\bullet}$.